strawberry-graphql/strawberry-django/docs/references/filters.md

     ...
 ```

-## Adding filters directly into a field
+## Adding filters directly into field

-Filters added into a field override the default filters of this type.
+Filters added into field is overriding default filters of type.

 ```python
 @strawberry.type